truptig12/MovieListingApp/README.md

 Welcome to the Movies Listing Android Application repository!
 This project serves as a demonstration of incorporating MultiModule architecture and clean architecture principles.
 The application also highlights best practices in Unit testing and the use of Jetpack Compose for UI development.

-# Project Overview

 # Features
-Login and Signup: Using compose
+--Login and Signup: Using compose

-Browse Movies: View a curated list of movies on the home screen.
+--Browse Movies: View a curated list of movies on the home screen.

-Search Functionality: Easily find movies with a built-in search feature.
+--Search Functionality: Easily find movies with a built-in search feature.

 # Clone the Repository